ExtinctAxolotl/A-Personal-Arch-Installation-Guide/README.md

 If you set the keyboard layout earlier, make the changes persistent in `vconsole.conf`:

 ```
-# echo "KEYMAP=us" > /etc/vconsole.conf
+# echo "KEYMAP=de-latin1" > /etc/vconsole.conf
 ```

-Not using `us` layout?
-Replace it, stoopid.
+Not using `de` layout?
+Replace it, with `us` or some other keyboard layout.

 ## Network configuration

 Create the hostname file.
 In this guide I'll just use `MYHOSTNAME` as hostname.
 Hostname is the host name of the host.
-Every 60 seconds, a minute passes in Africa.
+Every 24 hours, a day passes in Africa.

+**_BTW:_** I would normally use `archlolotl`.
+This is one of the main reasons I use ARCH Linux ᕦ(⌐■⩌■)ᕥ... mmh...

 ```
 # echo "MYHOSTNAME" > /etc/hostname